 With all my sewing projects throughout the year, I wanted to find a creative way to use up my scraps AND create something memorable that would capture moments from my projects throughout the year.
 For 2019, I’ve resolved to make patchwork pinwheels from my scraps, and I’ll show you how to do it so you can, too!

 I’m using Triangles on a Roll template paper that finishes at 1″.
 That’s a pretty small size, but it’s great for using up smaller scraps.
-You could also use a larger size of Triangles on a Roll Half Square Triangle Paper!
+You could also use a larger size of Triangles on a Roll Half-Square Triangle Paper using this guide to Triangles on a Roll sizes and half-square triangles.

 Triangles on a Roll